rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 I agree, and several others have pointed out, the ontology of mathematical relations is perplexing.

 >   The biggest problem for me philosophically is--what is the metaphysics and epistemology of mathematical truths?

+**Terrence**

+>   To what extent is this not a Cartesian view, in which you have just given up half the world? ...
+>   There's the teleological stuff, and it's all just illusion.

+**(Ryan)**

+Not sure, but what I think what Terrence is getting at is that Alex's skepticism about higher ontology and the manifest image can be seen as being analogous to Descartes' radical skepticism about information from his empirical senses.
+I'm assuming he's implying that a more thorough reflection (in the scientific realist sense) would recognize realism at higher levels, and perhaps some of it would seem to be teleological?

+**Alex**

 Some, like Dan, will say that teleology is a garden variety causal process that involves blind variation and natural selection operating at many different levels